-An allergy is the immune system’s response to a foreign substance that is not typically harmful to your body.
-These foreign substances—such as certain foods, pollen, or pet dander—are called allergens.
+An allergy is the immune system’s response to a foreign substance that’s not typically harmful to your body.
+These foreign substances are called allergens.
+They can include certain foods, pollen, or pet dander.
 They elicit a response from your immune system.

 Your immune system’s job is to keep you healthy by fighting infection and other harmful pathogens.
 It does this by attacking anything it fears could put your body in danger.
-This attack response, depending on the allergen, may involve inflammation, sneezing, and a host of other symptoms.
+Depending on the allergen, this attack response may involve inflammation, sneezing, and a host of other symptoms.

-Normally, your immune system becomes acclimated to your environment.
-Your body encounters something like pet dander, realizes it’s harmless, and doesn’t attack.
+Your immune system normally becomes acclimated to your environment.
+When your body encounters something like pet dander, it realizes it’s harmless, and doesn’t attack.
 In people with allergies, the immune system confuses those harmless substances with outside invaders threatening the body.

 Allergies are common, and there are several ways to treat them in order to avoid annoying and troublesome symptoms.

-Allergies occur when a normally harmless foreign substance enters the body and your immune system has a hyperactive, exceedingly vigilant response to the invader.
+Allergies occur when a normally harmless foreign substance enters the body and your immune system has a response to the invader.
 Researchers aren’t exactly sure why the immune system reacts this way.

-They do know, however, that allergies have a genetic component, meaning that they can be passed down from parent to child.
+Allergies have a genetic component, meaning that they can be passed down from parent to child.
 However, only a general susceptibility to allergic reaction is genetic.
 Specific allergies are not passed down.
-In other words, if your mother is allergic to shellfish, it doesn’t necessarily mean that you will be too.
+If your mother is allergic to shellfish, it doesn’t necessarily mean that you will be too.